Transfusion-transmissible infection surveillance report

 Lifeblood regularly reviews and updates the donor interview and selection process, taking into consideration local and overseas research studies, international best practice, literature reviews and analysis of surveillance data such as that included in this report.

-1. Supporting the effectiveness of donor education and selection, the prevalence of TTIs in 2022 is substantially lower among first-time blood donors (6 to 64 times) than in the general population in 2021/2022.
-Over the 10 year period 2013-2022, all TTIs with the exception of hepatitis C virus (HCV), show a stable or declining trend.
-For HCV, a significant increasing trend was observed in the prevalence of first-time donors.
-Notably this was an increase in resolved infection (i.e. antibody positive only) and the total proportion of HCV RNA positive donations has declined from around 75% when NAT testing was introduced in 2000, to 29.7% in 2022.
+1. Supporting the effectiveness of donor education and selection, the prevalence of TTIs in 2023 is substantially lower among first-time blood donors (4 to 24 times) than in the general population in 2022/2023.
+Over the 10 year period 2014-2023, all TTIs with the exception of hepatitis C virus (HCV), show a stable or declining trend.
+For HCV, a small but significant increasing trend was observed in the prevalence of first-time donors.
+Notably this was an increase in resolved infection (i.e. antibody positive only) and the total proportion of HCV RNA positive donations has declined from around 75% when NAT testing was introduced in 2000, to 27.7% in 2023.

-2. Although representing 21.8% of the donor population, first‑time blood donors contributed to 85% of detected TTIs in Australia in 2022, a 7% increase as compared to the 79% observed in 2021.
+2. Although representing 19.1% of the donor population, first time blood donors contributed to 85% of detected TTIs in Australia in 2023, similar to the 84% observed in 2022.

 3. The incidence of newly acquired infection measured by the rate of incident donors is also much lower than results from specific at-risk populations in Australia.
 This supports the general effectiveness of the donor questionnaire and specifically that repeat donors generally understand what constitutes ‘risk behaviour’ for acquiring TTIs.